Mercedes Schlapp: Media Strategy

 Together with her husband Schlapp founded Cove Strategies, a media strategy and lobbying firm based in Alexandria, Virginia, in 2009.
 According to Open Secrets, the firm performs services mainly in the areas of telecommunications, trade, and health issues and earned greater income during the Trump administration than it did during the Obama administration.

 NRA

-She was a board member of the National Rifle Association before joining the White House.
+She was a board member of the National Rifle Association of America before joining the White House.
 She was an aid consultant at the NRA, earning $60,000 from the NRA in 2015, and $45,000 in 2016, according to NRA tax filings.

 Trump administration

 On September 12, 2017, President Donald Trump's administration announced that Schlapp would serve as Director of Strategic Communications.
 During her time with the Trump Administration, Schlapp focused on issues such as school safety, opioids, infrastructure and trade.
 Prior to joining the Trump administration, Schlapp made numerous statements that were strongly critical of Trump.

 Schlapp attracted attention when she and her husband left the White House Correspondents Dinner early in April 2018, saying that she was disgusted by comedian Michelle Wolf's jokes aimed at Press Secretary Sarah Huckabee Sanders.
 In a limousine en route to an exclusive NBC/MSNBC afterparty, she tweeted that Wolf's comedy routine is "why America hates the out of touch leftist media elite".

 In May 2018, Schlapp defended White House aide Kelly Sadler after she joked that John McCain's opposition to CIA Director nominee Gina Haspel was irrelevant because "he’s dying anyway".